mirrorgem/mirrorgem/README.md

 ꩜ im autistic & struggle with certain tones so i will ASK YOU to clarify ! dont use tone tags on me

-꩜ girlthing (i normally say genderfae) demiromantic & asexual lesbian
+꩜ girlthing but sometimes i say genderfae, demiromantic & asexual lesbian

 ↳ use whatever terms you want on me but i prefer neutral ones :3 (idgaf what you call me)